Book Now

 Hamstrings

-So, all in all, the sciatic nerve can be a tricky nerve to treat due to its possible locations of restriction.
+So, all in all, the sciatic nerve can be a tricky nerve to treat due to its possible location of restriction.
 The key to proper treatment of this nerve is the specific diagnosis performed at the initial examination of any clinic.
-If the diagnosis is Sciatica then the next follow up question should be where is it getting impinged?
+If the diagnosis is Sciatica then the next follow-up question should be where is it getting impinged?
 Three locations that should be examined are the low back, hip, and outer hamstring.

-We see a large number of patients for Sciatic Pain.
+We see a large number of patients with Sciatic Pain.
 AND… treating it with The BodyFix Method & a little Active Release Technique has shown us the best results!

 But, we have your back… because at The BodyFix, Dr. Mario (myself) is certified in Active Release Technique and can treat Sciatica